Joey Arias: 2010–present: Ongoing performances and archival acquisition

+In November 2023, Arias's album, Past Present Future, produced by Zachary D. McMillan and Tommy Karl, was released on the label Beige Records NYC.

 Film

-Film credits include Big Top Pee-wee; Mondo New York; Elvira, Mistress of the Dark; Flawless; To Wong Foo, Thanks for Everything!
-Julie Newmar; Wigstock: The Movie and the 2016 film The Zanctuary, by the Spanish director José André Sibaja, and co-starring with Amanda Lepore & Sophia Lamar.
+Arias’ film credits include Big Top Pee-wee; Mondo New York; Elvira, Mistress of the Dark; Flawless; To Wong Foo, Thanks for Everything!
+Julie Newmar; and Wigstock: The Movie.
+He also appears in the 2016 film The Zanctuary by Spanish director José André Sibaja, alongside Amanda Lepore and Sophia Lamar.
 He appeared in the German documentary Wie ich lernte die Zahlen zu lieben/How I Learned to Love the Numbers (2014) by Oliver Sechting and Max Taubert.
-In 2012, he was interviewed in the documentary feature film Jobriath A.D..
+In 2012, he was interviewed in the documentary feature film Jobriath A.D.

 Christmas with the Crawfords

-Arias portrayed Joan Crawford in New York and San Francisco productions of Christmas with the Crawfords, an original holiday spoof tradition since 1992 of Christina Crawford's book Mommie Dearest.
+Arias portrayed Joan Crawford in New York and San Francisco productions of Christmas with the Crawfords, a spoof of Christina Crawford's book Mommie Dearest that's been a holiday tradition since 1992.
 The San Francisco-based production premiered Off-Off-Broadway at the Grove Street Playhouse in 2000.
 Arias also starred in a 2001 and 2015 revival of the play at the Chelsea Playhouse.

 Personal life

-Born in Fayetteville, North Carolina, he was six when he moved with his family to Los Angeles.
-In 2014, Arias married his long time partner, Scottish artist Juano Diaz.They were divorced in 2017.
+Born in Fayetteville, North Carolina, Arias was six when he moved with his family to Los Angeles.
+Arias, who is openly gay, married his long time partner, Scottish artist Juano Diaz in 2014.
+The couple divorced in 2017.